RatanRSur/robots-from-scratch/README.md

 # robots-from-scratch
-Recreation of the bsd game robot with built in feature representation for learning.
+Recreation of the bsd game robots with built in feature representation for learning.

 ### Dependencies

  * `StatsBase.jl`
+ * `Termwin.jl`